 - As with FMS, export licenses approved under DCS are approved following an intensive U.S. government review, and after congressional notification, as required.
 Export licenses are valid up to four years.
 Authorizations for defense services may be for longer timeframes.
 They may be extended or amended as needed.

-- DCS cases are considered to be proprietary agreements between the foreign governments or companies and U.S. defense contractors; however certain information about cases notified to Congress is published quarterly in the Federal Register, in fulfillment of requirements in the Arms Export Control Act.
+- DCS cases are considered to be proprietary agreements between the foreign governments or companies and U.S. defense contractors; however certain information about cases notified to Congress is published quarterly in the , in fulfillment of requirements in the Arms Export Control Act.

 - Aggregate data regarding approved export authorizations to governments is published annually to DDTC’s website, known as the “655 Report.”

-- Dual-use items and some less sensitive military technologies are controlled by the Department of Commerce on the Commerce Control List (CCL).
+- Dual-use items and some less sensitive military technologies are controlled by the on the .
 Since 2013, the U.S. Government has transferred a significant number of items and technologies from the USML to the CCL to ease the burden on U.S industry as part of our ongoing regulatory reform efforts.